 An independently chaired Community Cash Advisory Panel will scrutinise the assessment approach, the new services identified by LINK and the firms implementation of these new services to check that communities’ needs are being met effectively.

-The table attached here details all of the bank branch closures that have been publicly announced in 2022 along with details of the current status of LINK’s assessment and recommendations.
-This table will be updated as further branch closures are publicly announced.
+The table attached here details all of the bank branch closures that have been publicly announced since the start of 2022 along with details of the current status of LINK’s assessment and recommendations.
+It also details locations where LINK has recommended new services as a result of requests from communities.
+This table will be updated as further branch closures are publicly announced and as LINK recommends new services.
 The information in this table is based on information available publicly and can be subject to change.

 If you would like to share relevant information with LINK, or have any general questions, please contact us.